MICROSCOPIC IMITATIONS - INFINITIVE REFLECTIONS

 How can we create the greatest possible light output with a minimal light source by imitating natural principles?
 Or how can we create structural coloring instead of using polluting pigments by imitating natural principles?

 These kind of questions will be part of the research and light will be explored in it's broadest sense.
 The project will be a symbioses of design, physics, biology and technology.
-By collaborating with Luximprint, a company who developed the technology Additive Optics Fabrication we are able to convert these principles to functional light objects.

 “In the right light, at the right time, everything is extraordinary.” - Aaron Rose